 These cards currently have zero balance transfer fee and 0% APR promotions:

-- Chase Slate: Transfer balances with a $0 fee within the first 60 days of account opening.*
+- Navy Federal Credit Union Platinum card*: Transfer balances with a $0 fee within the first 30 days of account opening (note that this offer expires Nov.
+1, 2021).

-- SunTrust Prime Rewards Visa: Pay no balance transfer fee for the first 60 days after account opening.
+- SunTrust Prime Rewards Credit Card: Pay no balance transfer fee for the first 60 days after account opening.

 These types of balance transfer promotions are readily available but don’t overlook unadvertised offers.